TeachBooks/mirror_computational_modelling/book/continuum_linear/derivation.md

 # From strong to discrete form

-In this chapter, we will introduce finite element formulations for higher order problems.
-You have already seen 2D frame formulations, but there still the elements themselves were one-dimensional in nature.
-Now, we will focus on solid mechanics problems where the solution is a field in 2D (or 3D) space.
-This implies the elements and shape functions need to be different (e.g. triangular, quadrilateral, tetrahedral).
+In this chapter, we will introduce finite element formulations for higher order continuum problems.
+We will focus on solid mechanics problems where the solution is a field in 2D (or 3D) space.
+This implies the elements and shape functions need to be different (e.g. triangular, quadrilateral, tetrahedral) from what we have seen for 1D problems.

 ## Preliminaries